 Ego and egotism are the twin roots of desire.
 If they are eliminated, desire becomes impossible.

 The final word

-“This is the divine [Brahmic] state.
-Having attained this, he is not deluded; fixed in it, even at the hour of death, He reaches the bliss of God [Brahmanirvana]” (2:72).
+This is the divine state.
+Having attained this, he is not deluded.
+Fixed in it even at the time of death, he attains Brahmanirvana (2:72).